Karen Joubert Cordier: Collections

-Collectors

-Joubert Cordier's works are included in the collection at the Georges Pompidou Centre, Paris in Paris.
-Her works are also collected by individuals such as former French Prime Minister Jean-Francois Girard and entertainer Elton John, and by institutions such as the Rockefeller Foundation.
+Joubert Cordier's works are included in the collection at the Georges Pompidou Centre in Paris.
+Her works are also in private collections, including those of the former French Prime Minister Jean-Francois Girard and entertainer Elton John, and by institutions such as the Rockefeller Foundation.

 Some of her paintings are held in national museums, including the Art Modern Museum in Toulouse, and by international collectors.